GH-Rake/PatternScan/README.md

 The project has been evolving the past few weeks and I decided to finally make a github.

 The code is for Part 2 of this Youtube Tutorial and contains code intended for teaching beginners.
 I also include code to showcase tips and tricks I have to share that may not relate to the core purpose of this project.

+Shoutout to my friend Solaire, some of this code inspired by his holiness